Get in touch: hello@totalbalance.com.au

 Tess

-Byron Bay Meditation & Yoga Retreat Accommodation
+Byron Bay Mindfulness & Yoga Retreat Accommodation

 Accommodation at Sangsurya is in Thai style hand-built timber-floored houses and cabins.
-Bedrooms are uniquely positioned amidst sub-tropical gardens and give a lovely sense of privacy and tranquillity.
+Bedrooms are uniquely positioned amidst sub-tropical gardens and give a lovely sense of privacy and tranquility.
 Each room has been individually designed and furnished to have its own charming ambience.
 All are heated, air-conditioned and have ceiling fans.

 It’s difficult to describe the true essence of this property – it’s something you need to experience for yourself but previous participants have described it as ‘magic’ and ‘organic’ and many continue to return each year.